Fly-killing device: Glue board

 A glue board is a capture device with a strong adhesive.
 A small card covered in sticky adhesive is situated in an enclosure so that when the flies come into contact with it, they stick to it and die.
 A reusable glue board may be renewed through the use of vegetable oil, and then the removal of the oil with dishwashing detergent and a rinse of water.
 Alternatively, the card is disposed of and completely replaced periodically.

 Flypaper

-Flypaper (also known as fly paper, fly sticker, fly strip, fly ribbon, or fly tape) attracts flies to adhesive so that they can be trapped.
-The exposed adhesive strip makes it more stick-prone than an enclosed glue board.
-To avoid accidental entanglement with humans, the strips are often hung in relatively inaccessible spaces, such as near ceilings.
-One type of fly strip is packaged in a small cardboard tube with a pin on the top.
-It is used by pulling the pin off the top (usually covered with wax), removing the adhesive "fly strip" and using the pin to attach it to a ceiling, with the tube dangling below as a small weight.
-Flypaper is not reused, but is replaced when it loses effectiveness.

-Flypaper is often impregnated with a slightly odorous chemical to attract more flies.
-The attractiveness of flypaper to other insects (such as mosquitoes and biting midges) is sometimes enhanced by shining a small portable electric light on the sticky surface.
+Flypaper (also known as a fly ribbon, fly strip, fly capture tape, or fly catcher) is a fly-killing device made of paper coated with a sweetly fragrant, but extremely sticky and sometimes poisonous substance that traps flies and other flying insects when they land upon it.
+Fly paper is considered a pest control device, and is subject to regulation in many countries.
+In the United States of America, the device may be subject to the Federal Insecticide, Fungicide, and Rodenticide Act.